08 Feb 2023

 The road traffic casualties who may be missing out on compensation

-As many as half of all Traumatic Brain Injuries (TBIs) are believed to be caused by road traffic accidents (RTAs).
+Nearly half of all Traumatic Brain Injuries (TBIs) are believed to be caused by road traffic accidents (RTAs).
+With RTAs being the most common cause of TBI in the young.
 But many of those injured are unaware they may have a case for support and compensation.
 What can be done to ensure injured parties get the support they need?

-According to the best estimates available, some 1.4 million people attend hospital every year with a TBI1, and 160,000 of those then go on to be admitted for a longer stay.
-However, a significant proportion of people who sustain a TBI in a road traffic accident are thought to be missing out on compensation to which they are entitled, simply because they do not think they have a case.
+According to the best estimates available, some 1.4 million people attend A&E at hospitals every year with a Head Injury, and 160,000 of those then go on to be admitted to hospital.
+However, a significant proportion of people who sustain a TBI or Head Injury in a road traffic accident are thought to be missing out on compensation to which they are entitled, simply because they do not think they have a case.

 The casualties slipping through the net include those who are partly at fault for the accident in which they were involved, or who are related to the person at fault.
 Others who mistakenly think they cannot make a claim, are those injured by a driver not subsequently prosecuted by the police, or who were in a crash with an uninsured driver or unknown driver.
 The injured party in all these scenarios could still be entitled to compensation to help them rebuild their lives.

-In fact, someone is killed or seriously injured on UK roads every 16 minutes3, and there are thought to be a number of reasons why road traffic accident (RTA) rates remain consistently high:
+In fact, someone is killed or seriously injured on UK roads every 16 minutes, and there are thought to be several reasons why road traffic accident (RTA) rates remain consistently high:

 And whilst there have been considerable advances in vehicle technology, the likelihood of head injuries at speeds in excess of 10 mph remains high.